2025 Saint Helena Island shooting: Victims

 The Beaufort County EMS rushed four victims to area hospitals in critical condition while some victims transported themselves to nearby hospitals.
 Four victims, three men and a woman, suffered fatal injuries while 15 others were injured.
 The four deceased victims were identified as Kashawn Smalls-Glaze, aged 22, Chiraad Smalls, aged 33, both of Beaufort, A'shan'tek Milledge, aged 22, of Burton, and Amos Gary, aged 55, a resident of St. Helena Island.
 Milledge was the daughter of a Battery Creek High School alumni and had gone to the bar after the officially sanctioned event and Gary was a security guard for the bar.
-Investigators later determined Kashawn Smalls-Glaze had also opened fire during the incident.
+Investigators later determined Smalls-Glaze had also opened fire during the incident.

-As of October 15, two of the victims in critical condition were reported to be recovering.
-The youngest victim was reportedly a 17-year-old girl.
+By October 15, two of the victims in critical condition were reported to be recovering.
+The youngest victim was a 17-year-old girl.

-Investigation
+Investigation and legal proceedings

 The Beaufort Police Department, Port Royal Police Department, South Carolina Highway Patrol, the U.S. attorney's office, Bureau of Alcohol, Tobacco, Firearms and Explosives, and Federal Bureau of Investigation (FBI) responded or assisted the Beaufort County Sheriff's Office in the incident.
 Police said that they were investigating a person of interest.
 The person of interest was arrested on October 14 on charges of an unrelated 2024 case and bonded out, but was re-booked for failing to pull over when a police officer signaled the driver to do so in March 2023 after a motion to have their bond revoked.
 The same day, the Beaufort County Sheriff's Office said that online claims that a suspect had been taken into custody were false.

 On October 15, Beaufort County sheriff P.J.
 Tanner said in a press conference that two or three individuals in the crowd had opened fire indiscriminately during a feud, that they knew each other, and that it could potentially be described as a gang-related.
 Tanner also said that while they believe they know who the suspects are in the incident that no witnesses had come forward with details about the incident.
 The sheriff explained that the reason why no one had yet to be apprehended was because building a solid case based on evidence rather than eyewitness accounts takes more time and that his goal was to ensure that whatever charges filed against the suspects would have the best chance of sticking.
 Tanner also said that evidence from the scene of the shooting had been sent to state agents, that the FBI was attempting to enhance and analyze video from inside and outside the bar, and that his office was analyzing DNA found at the scene.